El CID ARCHITECHTURAL STYLES

 Phipps named this development of predominately Spanish-style homes El Cid after the celebrated Spanish hero, Rodrigo Diaz de Bivar (1040-1099), who led Castilians and Iberian Moors to conquer Valencia in 1094.
 Moors called him “Cid” an Arabic term meaning “lord.”

 The neighborhood’s proximity to downtown and the western shore of Lake Worth attracted affluent business, political and social leaders who dominated the community’s development in the 1920’s and 1930’s.
 The early collapse of the banks in Florida, followed by the Depression, limited further development.
 After World War II, there was a burst of infill housing construction.
 Unfortunately, the movement to suburbia in the 1960’s diminished the area’s prosperity.
 But not for long.
-Beginning in the 1980’s and continuing for the past 25 years, El Cid has experienced a re-birth with the renovation and restoration of many of the District’s historic homes.
+Beginning in the 1980’s, El Cid has experienced a re-birth with the renovation and restoration of many of the District’s historic homes.
 Once again, the neighborhood attracts professionals and business owners proud to call El Cid home.
 The Community is committed to maintaining its historic authenticity.
 The El Cid Historic District is listed on the local, State, and National Register of Historic Places.